harryallenp1/harryallenp1/README.md

 🎓 I'm a third-year Computer Science student at Sheridan College, specializing in Cloud Computing.
 💻 I'm passionate about building scalable systems, cloud automation, and assistive technologies that improve lives.
 🚀 Currently working on:
 - 🧠 **Project Memora** – An AI-powered assistive app for memory impairments
-- ☁️ **Multi-Cloud Resource Manager** – My capstone focused on cloud cost optimization and unified billing
 - 🧮 Python-based math services using Pyro4, Docker, and sockets

 ---